loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 $
 Note that \"bang\" is both a type constructor ($!A$) and a function on environments ($!Gamma$).
-Because Derelict, Discard, and Duplicate manipulate the left-side of the turnstyle, they are read bottom-to-top.
-The Promote rule manipulates the right-side of the turnstyle, and is read top-to-bottom.
+Because Derelict, Discard, and Duplicate manipulate the left-side of the turnstile, they are read bottom-to-top.
+The Promote rule manipulates the right-side of the turnstile, and is read top-to-bottom.
 Syntactically we leave the terms for derelict, discard, and duplicate silent, i.e. no explicit syntax is used to derelict, discard, and duplicate variables.
 Now we can create a derivation for the term $lambda x. lambda y. y : !tau lollipop sigma lollipop sigma$ that discards the variable $x$.
-The derivation is show in @const_term.
+The derivation is shown in @const_term.

 #figure(
   caption: [Derivation of a linearly typed term that discards the variable $x$.],